Sohou08/Hadoop-Spark/file_format/readme.md

 Hadoop stores and processes data in blocks you must be able to begin reading data at any point within a file in order to take fullest advantage of Hadoop’s distributed processing.
 Thereupon, splittable files is suitable so that its massively distributed engine can leverage data locality and parallel processing.

 +   __Support advanced compression through various available compression codecs (Bzip2, LZO, Sappy,...)__.
+Data compression is useful approach for storing the large volume of structured data in every application of information technology.

-That allow to reduce data storage space on disk; increase the performance of lecture and readable on the disc ; also improve the speed of file transfer over the network.
+It allow to reduce data storage space on disk; increase the performance of lecture and readable on the disc ; also improve the speed of file transfer over the network.
+There are many king of compression algorithm which differ according of the ratio of compression, speed,performance, spittable,...
 [For more information about compression](https://github.com/Sohou08/Hadoop-Spark/tree/master/file_format/compression)

 +  __Streaming and Batch__